MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 ### Cancel an in-progress Batch Trim Job

 If needed, you can cancel an in-progress batch trim job.
-Once the cmdlet executes successfully, asynchronous version deletion is stopped, but versions that have already been deleted will still be gone.
+Once the cmdlet executes successfully, asynchronous version deletion is stopped, but versions that have already been deleted stay removed.

 **Example 1.
 Stop additional batch deletion on site scoped trim job.**